 Psalm 130:1-2 Out of the depths I cry to you, O LORD!
 O Lord, hear my voice!
 Let your ears be attentive to the voice of my pleas for mercy!

 Now everyone grieves differently and at a different pace.
 Yet there needs to be enough time to acknowledge the pain and feel God’s comfort.
 It’s a process, not always a ‘one-and-done’ moment.
 What are you grieving?
-It’s good to express it God.
+It’s good to express it to God.
 If it seems too much, get help; contact your pastor, a counselor, or a good friend.
 You do not need to go through this alone.

-Seeking to grieve well along with you,
+Seeking to find the good in grief along with you,